Segre numbers, a generalized King formula, and local intersections: Multiplying a Lelong current by a Cartier divisor

-\begin{remark} It is important to emphasize that $[H]\w [Z]$ is {\it not} analogous to the intersection $H\cdot Z$ in \cite{fult}.
-In fact, if $Z$ is irreducible and contained in $H$, then $[H]\w [Z]=0$, whereas in \cite{fult} the product is a cycle in $Z$ of codimension $1$, that is well-defined up to rational equivalence. \end{remark}
+\begin{remark} It is important to emphasize that $[H]\w [Z]$ is {\it not} the same as (the Lelong current associated with) the intersection $H\cdot Z$ in \cite{fult}.
+In fact, if $Z$ is irreducible and contained in $H$, then $[H]\w [Z]=0$, whereas in \cite{fult} the product is a cycle in $Z$ of codimension $1$ that is well-defined up to rational equivalence. \end{remark}